 While there is no end to the difficulty of avoiding white carbs, consuming them too often and too heavily can make you feel sluggish, uncomfortable, and hungry again much too soon.
 This is what Tori Haschka discovered, and so she turned to experimentation with recipes and ingredients from all over the world that could be used to satisfy and replace her white-carb craving.
-In Cut the Carbs, Haschka shares 100 of the healthy and delicious ideas—from breakfast to snack foods to dinner—that she’s cooked up.
+In Cut the Carbs (The Countryman Press, 2016), Haschka shares 100 of the healthy and delicious ideas — from breakfast to snack foods to dinner — that she’s cooked up.
 Resulting in more energy, better skin, and a more stable weight, Haschka’s recipes will encourage you to stop relying on nutrient-poor mealtimes and bring new life to your dinner table.

 • 4x9-ounce ramekins or small copper pots